 Driving From Asheville, NC: 1.50 hours

 Start out going West on I-240 West.
 Merge onto I-40 W via EXIT 31B toward Canton/Knoxville.
 Merge onto US-74 W via EXIT 27 toward US-19/Clyde/US-23/Waynesville/Maggie Valley/Franklin/Murphy/Atlanta.
 Merge onto US-74 W via EXIT 107 toward E Jones Cove.
 About 12 miles past Bryson City, Hwy 74 narrows from four lanes to two lanes.
 Go straight, staying on Hwy 74 West.
 Wildwater's Nantahala Gorge Adventure Center is 1.8 miles past the 74/28 fork on the left.
-Falling Waters Adventure Resort & Nantahala Gorge Canopy Tours are on the right across the street from our Nantahala Gorge Adventure Center.
+Falling Waters Adventure Resort & Nantahala Gorge Canopy Tours are on the right across the street from the Nantahala Adventure Center.

-Wildwater Pigeon River Adventure Center
+Nantahala Adventure Center

 The Adventure Center of Asheville